Popliteal cyst; Bulge-knee

 X-rays will not show the cyst or a meniscal tear, but they will show other problems that may be present, including arthritis.

-MRIs can help the provider see the cyst and look for any meniscal injury that caused the cyst.
+MRIs can help the provider see the cyst and look for any meniscal injury or other problems that caused the cyst.

 Often, no treatment is needed.
 The provider can watch the cyst over time.